Ani-RudE/FCC-Javascript_Learn/JavaScript_Notes.md

 <br>

 # Immutable
-We can't change only one index of a string individually, we have to update the entire string.
+We can't change only one index of a string individually, we have to update the entire string.<br>
 [Code](/Codes/010_code.js)
 <br>